-If you are entitled to claim for Parish Boundary Payment:

-You may claim for one return trip only per day, from your home to the parish boundary.
+If you are entitled to claim for Parish Boundary Payment, you may claim for one return trip per day, from your home to the parish boundary.
 These should be listed by day with the reason for the trip (please do use a separate sheet if this helps; we will need a copy of this).

 Please submit your diocesan travel on the appropriate form either quarterly or half-yearly.
+The final claim must be submitted by 31 December or you risk missing the end of year payments and the central fund may not be able to pay them.